ooni/ooni.org/content/post/2023-russia-a-year-after-the-conflict/index.md

 ## Key Findings

 Our analysis of [OONI Web Connectivity measurements collected from Russia](https://explorer.ooni.org/chart/mat?probe_cc=RU&since=2022-01-01&until=2023-02-19&time_grain=day&axis_x=measurement_start_day&test_name=web_connectivity) between January 2022 to February 2023 shows the **blocking of 494 domains**, 48 of which do not appear to be included in [Roskomnadzor’s official blocking registry](https://eais.rkn.gov.ru/en/).
-Overall, the blocked domains fall under a wide range of 28 different categories (with news media found blocked the most), suggesting pervasive levels of internet censorship in Russia.
+Overall, the blocked domains fall under a wide range of 28 different categories, suggesting pervasive levels of internet censorship in Russia.

 New blocks that emerged over the last year include: